Viss/garagesale/README.md

 ### Admin Interface
 - Admin area accessible by rfc1918 hosts by default, but can be switched to auth-based
 - Create, edit, mark sold, relist or delete listings
+  - TODO: Hm, can't edit pics at all.
 - Plug in your various api keys
+  - Square for credit cards
+  - Paypal
+  - Zelle just generates a QR code scannable by any banking app with zelle in
 - Configure SMTP for haggle emails

 ## Requirements